-The Silent Scam Wasting Millions of Job Seekers Time
+The Scam Wasting Millions of Job Seekers Time

-The headlines scream about "record job openings" and a "booming economy," but anyone actively applying knows the brutal reality: a disturbing number of those listings are fake.
+The headlines scream about "record job openings" and a "booming economy," but anyone actively applying knows the brutal reality: the majority of those listings are fake.

 Welcome to the age of ghost jobs — a scam that's wasting your time, draining your energy, and gaslighting you into thinking the problem is you.
 It’s not.